syrinecheriaa/sentiment-analysis-test/README.md

 ## Build the library
 The library is developed with python3.7<br />
-It is recommended to create a new environment before building the library.<br />
+It is recommended to create a new environment before building the library. <br />

-Once the repository is cloned, you have to download the model weights and save them in the folder sentiment_analysis/sentiment_analysis/data.<br />
+1. Clone the repository
-You can download the model's weights using this url https://drive.google.com/file/d/12TIoICzmKOXzmKb-50ZDd4-NtCxLDPCu/view?usp=sharing  <br />
+2. Download the model weights and save them in the folder sentiment_analysis/sentiment_analysis/data.<br /> You can download the model's weights using this url https://drive.google.com/file/d/12TIoICzmKOXzmKb-50ZDd4-NtCxLDPCu/view?usp=sharing  <br />

-You can build the library by running the "build.sh" file in a terminal.
+3. Build the library by running the "build.sh" file in a terminal.
 ```
 sh build.sh
 ```